-Figure 1: MTA New York City Subway hourly transit demand curves (blue: typical curve; orange: COVID curve)
+Fig 1.
+MTA New York City Subway hourly transit demand curves (blue: typical curve; orange: COVID curve)

 We utilize the shape analysis technique of ordinary Procrustes analysis to measure differences between hourly travel demand during and before the COVID pandemic, and weekday versus weekend demand during the pandemic.
 This involves measuring the transformations required to superimposing the two curves.
 In traditional Procrustes analysis for arbitrary shapes, these transformations are panning, scaling, and rotating [35].
 In the case of one-dimensional curves, only scaling is appropriate.
 We use a stretch factor p as a multiplier to fit two curves so that their Procrustes distance is minimized: